jluckyiv/elm-utc-date-strings/README.md

 Convert [UTC date strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toUTCString#Description) into [POSIX times](https://package.elm-lang.org/packages/elm/time/latest/Time#Posix).

-This package is a port of [rtfeldman/elm-iso8601-date-strings](https://github.com/rtfeldman/elm-iso8601-date-strings).
+This package is a fork of [rtfeldman/elm-iso8601-date-strings](https://github.com/rtfeldman/elm-iso8601-date-strings).
 Most of the code is Richard's, as is most of the README below.

 This package takes the view that it is a mistake to use UTC date strings as a data transfer format.
 Nevertheless, third-party endpoints may use them,